canonical-web-and-design/developer.ubuntu.com/templates/pages/core/get-started/dragonboard-410c.md

 ## Hardware and software requirements

-  * a DragonBoard 410c
+  * A DragonBoard 410c
-  * a micro SD card
+  * A microSD card
-  * a monitor with an HDMI interface
+  * A monitor with an HDMI interface
-  * an HDMI cable
+  * An HDMI cable
-  * a USB keyboard
+  * A USB keyboard
-  * an USB to RJ45 adaptor or a WiFi connection
+  * An USB to RJ45 adaptor or a WiFi connection
-  * an Ubuntu Core image
+  * An Ubuntu Core image

 ### Ubuntu Core image